Skip to main content

 After processing, you’ll see an update summary:

-Ontology update summary with changes
+Data Layer update summary with changes

-Ontology update summary
+Data Layer update summary

-Detailed ontology changes view
+Detailed data layer changes view

-Detailed ontology changes view
+Detailed data layer changes view

 The update shows: